kbergerstock/gs50/readme.txt

 	the set color commands in the love api require colors to be between 0 and 1 (r/255, g/255, b/255) is the proper conversion )

-	lastly I figured out the path.packages location the the love2d engine uses to load packages from.
-It is (path to eng executable}\lua using this I placed all the package files in this location:
-	c:\bin\love2d.eng\lua\(push.lua, class.lua)